Technology

 Course outline: This course uses the application of both practical and visual communication skills together with knowledge of the design process to solve design problems in relation to a brief.
 Design briefs are often negotiated and finalised by the student.
 There are three main focuses for study for the year:

-Methods of assessment: Students will be given the opportunity to gain up to 19 credits towards NCEA Level 2.
+Methods of assessment: Students can gain up to 19 credits towards NCEA Level 2.
 Students will be assessed against the following Achievement Standards, with final assessment being based 100% on course work.

 Continuation of subject: This course leads onto NCEA Level 3 Industrial Design.